-The Wing lounge contains a large dining area, called ‘The Haven’.
-While the restaurant was very crowded during my visit last April, it has been expanded to more than double its original capacity since then.
-They were serving breakfast during my visit: you could choose from a nicely presented buffet, and there was an à la carte menu as well.
+The Wing lounge contains a large dining area called ‘The Haven.’
+While the restaurant was very crowded during my visit last April, it has expanded to more than double its original capacity.
+They were serving breakfast during my visit: you could choose from a nicely presented buffet and an à la carte menu.
 Catering is inspired by The Peninsula Hotels, one of the world’s most exclusive and luxurious hotel brands.

-If you want to freshen up before departure (or in between flights), you can choose from 12 shower suites or 5 cabanas with a full-sized bath, a shower, and a day bed (to unwind before the journey).
+If you want to freshen up before departure (or between flights), you can choose from 12 shower suites or five cabanas with a full-sized bath, a shower, and a day bed (to unwind before the journey).

 From The Wing lounge, it was a 20-minute walk to the gate.